modzero/interestingFileScanner/README.md

 # Interesting Files Scanner
 ## About
-Interesting Files Scanner extends Burp Suite's active scanner, with scans for interesting files and directories.
+<b>Interesting Files Scanner</b> extends Burp Suite's active scanner, with scans for interesting files and directories.
 A main feature of the extension is the check for false positives with tested patterns for each case.
 Furthermore, a Burp Suite tab is present to select/unselect the checks, to avoid network overload.